 The SOCRA Certification Examination is offered in two formats: paper and pencil (at SOCRA sponsored sites), and computer based (at Prometric testing centers or through Home Proctoring).

 SOCRA Sponsored Sites: Paper and Pencil

 Computer Based Testing: Testing Centers and Remote Proctoring

 CCRP certification is awarded after two criteria are met: 1) a successful written application and 2) a passing CCRP examination score.

-The SOCRA "Certified Clinical Research Associate" (CCRA) examination was successfully implemented in August of 1995.
-In January, 2000, the certification designation changed from "Certified Clinical Research Associate" (CCRA) to "Certified Clinical Research Professional" (CCRP®).
+The SOCRA "Certified Clinical Research Associate" (CCRA) examination was successfully implemented in August 1995.
+In January 2000, the certification designation changed from "Certified Clinical Research Associate" (CCRA) to "Certified Clinical Research Professional" (CCRP®).
 The purpose of this change was to embrace the diversity of the SOCRA membership, recognizing that all may have different job titles, but all are clinical research professionals (CRPs).
 The certification continues to reflect a common, strong foundation of knowledge and practice in research regulations and Good Clinical Practice (GCP).

 For more information please view the Candidate Handbook.